-At All Saints and Selston Infant and Nursery Schools we have adopted the definition of bullying provided by the Anti-Bullying Alliance:
+At All Saints CE Infant and Nursery School we have adopted the definition of bullying provided by the Anti-Bullying Alliance:

 "Bullying is the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying can be physical, verbal, or psychological.
 It can happen face to face or online."

 We recognise that bullying can take many forms and can affect any child.
-It is often motivated by prejudice against particular groups (for example on grounds of race, religion, gender, sexual orientation, special educational needs, or disabilities, or because a child is adopted, in care or has caring responsibilities).
+It is often motivated by prejudice against particular groups (for example on grounds of race & ethnicity, religion & belief, gender identity, sex, sexual orientation, special educational needs, or disabilities, or because a child is adopted, in care or has caring responsibilities).
 Bullying can be motivated by actual differences between children, or perceived differences.